livingtongues/living-dictionaries/packages/scripts/migrate-to-supabase/notes.md

 - Remove algolia keys from vercel

 ## Clean-up
+- create indexes using help from index_advisor https://supabase.com/docs/guides/database/extensions/index_advisor
 - drop content_updates' table column
 - drop entry_updates
 - clean up old history data in content_updates
 - make alternate writing systems of the sentence translations as different bcp keys (same as for glosses)
+- look at print, table, gallery, and list page files history to make sure there are no missed improvements - check github history too

 ### No lexeme
 no lx for 0svukh699MsB4svuCDdO in ho